 Research by Bionic analysed the UK industries that used the most business energy – electricity and gas combined – in 2023.

-The industries using the most business energy
+Which industries use the most business energy?

 Outside of public administration, every other industry consumes less than half that of commercial enterprises.
 Manufacturing and industrial services had a combined energy usage of over 42 million MWh yearly, still dwarfing sectors like agriculture, which required around 17.5 million MWh.